-2 Α. Well, hugely important.
+2 A. Well, hugely important.
 It's something that we all have 3 to maintain our mandatory training around and we have 4 a role in ensuring that child protection proceedings are 5 followed in a reliable and robust manner.
 6 Q. How often does a psychiatrist have training in child 7 protection?
-8 A. I think I touch on later there is online updates that we 9 need to maintain our being current through the learning 10 modules.
+8 Α. I think I touch on later there is online updates that we 9 need to maintain our being current through the learning 10 modules.
 That would be the core focus in ensuring that 11 people are up to date with the procedures.
 12 If there is significant changes, then additional 13 training would come in.
 14 Q. All right.
-15 LAD Y SMITH: Are you trained to be aware of the sorts of 15 16 LAD Y SMITH: Are you trained to be aware of the sorts of situations in which a child protection issue might arise LAD 16 situations in which a child protection issue might arise 16 17 А. situations in which a child protection issue might arise in your practice?
-16 17 18 A. LAD situations in which a child protection issue might arise in your practice?
-Indeed, yes.
-16 17 18 19 A. LAD situations in which a child protection issue might arise in your practice?
-Indeed, yes.
-Y SMITH: Can you give me examples?
-16 17 18 19 20 A. LAD situations in which a child protection issue might arise in your practice?
-Indeed, yes.
-Y SMITH: Can you give me examples?
-So quite detailed guidance on the types of abuse and the 16 17 18 19 20 21 A. LAD A. situations in which a child protection issue might arise in your practice?
-Indeed, yes.
-Y SMITH: Can you give me examples?
-So quite detailed guidance on the types of abuse and the types of presentations that people might have if they 16 17 18 19 20 21 22 A. LAD A. situations in which a child protection issue might arise in your practice?
-Indeed, yes.
-Y SMITH: Can you give me examples?
-So quite detailed guidance on the types of abuse and the types of presentations that people might have if they are experiencing abuse.
+15 LAD Y SMITH: Are you trained to be aware of the sorts of 16 situations in which a child protection issue might arise 17 in your practice?
+18 Α. Indeed, yes.
+19 LAD Y SMITH: Can you give me examples?
+20 A. So quite detailed guidance on the types of abuse and the 21 types of presentations that people might have if they 22 are experiencing abuse.
+23 LAD Y SMITH: Are you trained to be aware of when your 24 patient may be putting children at risk?
+25 A. Yes.

-- 1 LADY SMITH: Thank you.
+1 LADY SMITH: Thank you.

-- 2 Mr Brown.
+2 Mr Brown.

-- 3 MR BROWN: Thank you, my Lady.
+3 MR BROWN: Thank you, my Lady.

-4 In terms of, just thinking of now, were a patient 5 such as this one to present saying the things that he 6 was saying, we know him saying, forgetting about 7 reporting to others, because we'll come to that 8 directly, what sort of conversations would be happening between treating medical staff?
-9 10 A. My view would be predominantly around the circumstances 11 of disclosure to -- predominantly whether it would be 12 a police matter or through IRD, interagency referral 13 discussions, through our health -- as two of the three 14 main core participants in IRD pathways, yes.
-Q. I think what I was trying unsuccessfully to allude to 15 16 is: you would be talking about risk?
+4 In terms of, just thinking of now, were a patient 5 such as this one to present saying the things that he 6 was saying, we know him saying, forgetting about 7 reporting to others, because we'll come to that 8 directly, what sort of conversations would be happening 9 between treating medical staff?
+10 A. My view would be predominantly around the circumstances 11 of disclosure to -- predominantly whether it would be a police matter or through IRD, interagency referral 12 discussions, through our health -- as two of the three 13 14 main core participants in IRD pathways, yes.
+15 Q. I think what I was trying unsuccessfully to allude to 16 is: you would be talking about risk?
 17 A. Yes.
 Q. It would be in large, bright letters.
 It would stand 18 19 out as the most obvious thing to talk about?
 20 A. Indeed.
-21 Q. Yet, from the records you've seen in the 1960 and 1970s, 22 was the risk the patient posed ever discussed?
+Q. Yet, from the records you've seen in the 1960 and 1970s, 21 22 was the risk the patient posed ever discussed?
 A. I don't think -- I may be wrong, but I'm not sure I saw 23 the word "risk" at all really in the records.
-24 25 LADY SMITH: Or any note that could be interpreted as
+24 LADY SMITH: Or any note that could be interpreted as 25